Investing Strategy Research

 Get this chart on TradingView.

-At first glance, you can see that the dividend yield peaks when the stock price falls, and when the stock price hits the top, the yield falls.
+At first glance, the dividend yield peaks when the stock price falls, and when the stock price hits the top, the yield falls.

 Points on the Chart: